Income Based Repayment: Your Questions Answered

 The two primary disadvantages are interest accrual (your loan balance will most likely increase) and the tax that is owed when the loans are forgiven.

-Payments are based as a percentage of your income.
+Payments are based as a percentage of your discretionary income, marriage status, and family size.
 Most will differ interest.
 After a given time the loans are forgiven.
-At that point your owe a tax on the amount forgiven.
+At that point your remaining loan balance that is forgiven is taxed.

-Can you make too much money for income-based repayment plans?
+Can you make too much money for income driven repayment plans?

-No. However, on IBR and PAYE if your income is high enough whereby your income based payment is greater than the 10 year standard loan, the payment is capped at the 10 year standard payment amount.
+No. However, on IBR and PAYE you must have a partial financial hardship.
+This means your discretionary income is low enough whereby your income driven payment is less than the 10 year standard loan.
 If you are on REPAYE there is no cap to your monthly payment.

-This all depends on your understanding of these plans and your personal situation.
+This all depends on your understanding of these plans and your personal situation such as your family size.
 What is good for one person maybe bad for another.

 20 years, 25 years, or if your balance on your loans hits $0 before those time periods.
 Also, if you qualify for PSLF then they can be finished within 10 years.

-Will income-based repayment plans hurt my credit score?
+Will income driven repayment plans hurt my credit score?

 Directly no. Indirectly, maybe as you still show a large loan balance.
 Also, it may be hard to qualify for a mortgage.

-What is the difference between income-driven and income-based repayment?
+What is the difference between income driven, income based repayment, and income contingent repayment?

-Income-based repayment is a type of income-driven repayment plan.
-Income-driven repayment is a catch all phrase the government uses to describe 5 different repayment plans.
+Income based repayment and income contingent are types of income driven repayment plan.
+Income driven repayment is a catch all phrase the government uses to describe 5 different repayment plans.

 Is PAYE better than IBR?

-IBR for old borrowers, yes.
+If you are on an income based repayment plan for old borrowers, yes.
 However, you may not qualify for PAYE.
-In regards to IBR for new borrowers, PAYE and IBR is the same exact thing.
+In regards to IBR for new borrowers, PAYE and IBR are the same exact thing.

 It depends on what you qualify for and your personal financial situation.
 I highly recommend speaking with one of our expert Student Loan Planners for free.